TheHllm/2fa/README.md

 # 2fa
 ## Description
-A slimm PWA for managing TOTP-secrets.
-It supports scanning of QR-codes and exporing of TOTP-secres via QR-codes.
+A slim PWA for managing TOTP-secrets.
+It supports scanning of QR-codes and exporting of TOTP-secres via QR-codes.
-The app can be installed and is fully avalible offline.
+The PWA is installable and is fully avalible offline.

 ![Screenshot](screenshot.png)

 ## Features
-- The website has a manifest and can be installed.
+- Can be installed.
 - The website is availible offline.
 - TOPT secrets can be exported.
 - Qrcodes can be scanned and added.